This post was originally published on 16 MAR 2021; it has since been updated and revised.

 In a sense, it's pretty similar to Ungoogled Chromium in terms of principle; where Ungoogled Chromium strips the Google out of Chromium, LibreWolf places an emphasis on stripping all Mozilla telemetry and Mozilla-dependent services from the Firefox source code.

-Additionally, LibreWolf comes with uBlock Origin, a privacy-focused and privacy respecting wide spectrum tracker bocker, already installed and ready to go.
+Additionally, LibreWolf comes with uBlock Origin, a privacy-focused and privacy respecting wide spectrum tracker blocker, already installed and ready to go.
 It's already configured to utilize private search engines such as Searx or Qwant.

 Since LibreWolf cuts out a lot of bloat from the Firefox source code, it's pretty lightweight and fast.
 It consumes less resources and is responsive on most systems.

 LibreWolf is updated frequently, and it appears to keep up with the latest stable Firefox source code.
+Despite the developers' impressive speed of releasing new versions it's important to note that Librewolf is not directly affiliated with Mozilla.

 Download LibreWolf Install Guide